seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-             "Signature algorithm used by a Certification Authority to sign this asymmetric key material (e.g. X.509 Certificate).
+             "Signature algorithm used by a Certification Authority to sign this asymmetric key material (e.g., X.509 Certificate).
+If no signature/signature algorithm is
-             If no signature/signature algorithm is provided/used, this column would not exist.
+             provided/used, this column would not exist.

              Note, this is a free form OCTET STRING column, meaning implementations may utilize a standardized definition of